 Analytics is working in wonderful ways, and it has found some pretty interesting applications.

 A quick read below will reveal some unobserved ways in which big data is touching our lives :

 1. Enhanced Sport Performance

-Most select sports are now using the benefits of big data analytics, video analytics is used to map the performance in football or baseball, sensor technology is also used in the sports equipment such as basket, golf clubs which relay feedback over smartphones, via cloud servers, on how to improve performance in the game.
-Health bands help track activities of sport persons outside of the sporting environment to keep a check on their nutrition and sleep also social media usage and conversations to understand the psychological wellbeing.
+Most select sports are now using the benefits of big data analytics, video analytics is used to map the performance in football or baseball, and sensor technology is also used in the sports equipment such as baskets, and golf clubs which relay feedback over smartphones, via cloud servers, on how to improve performance in the game.
+Health bands help track activities of sportspersons outside of the sporting environment to keep a check on their nutrition and sleep also social media usage and conversations to understand their psychological wellbeing.

 2. Elevating Machine Performance

 Big data tools are used to control autonomous cars, for example, Toyota’s Prius is equipped with GPS, powerful computers, and sensors to safely drive on road without human intervention.
 Computer performance can also be enhanced by using big data tools.